ultimate271/notes/tolkien/akallabeth.md

 upon Númenor.
 And some of the eagles bore lightning beneath their wings, and thunder echoed between sea and cloud.

+### Men of Númenór begin to become afraid
 Then men grew afraid.
 'Behold the Eagles of the Lords of the West!' they cried.
 'The Eagles of Manwë are come upon Númenor!'
 And they fell upon their faces.

+### Some repent, but most harden their hearts and wish to attack the Valar again
 Then some few would repent for a season, but others hardened their hearts, and they shook their fists at heaven, saying: 'The Lords of the West have plotted against us.
 They strike first.
 The next blow shall be ours!'
 These words the King himself spoke, but they were devised by Sauron.

+### Sauron survives the lightning, and people call him god
 Now the lightnings increased and slew men upon the hills, and in the fields, and in the streets of the city; and a fiery bolt smote the dome of the Temple and shore it asunder, and it was wreathed in flame.
 But the Temple itself was